Ritchie Torres: Environment

 Torres has voiced support for a Green New Deal and was endorsed by the League of Conservation Voters in 2020.
-He suggested that public housing should be "a model for green and energy efficient buildings to help combat climate change while addressing its capital needs."
+He suggested that public housing should be "a model for green and energy efficient buildings to help combat climate change while addressing its capital needs".
 Torres has called the Cross Bronx Expressway "a structure of environmental racism" and supports a plan to cover the highway with green space.

 Elon Musk

 Speaking about Elon Musk's falling out with Donald Trump, Torres said that "I'm a believer in redemption, and he is telling the truth about the" One Big Beautiful Bill Act after Musk feuded with Trump over the legislation.
 He also added that Musk has "done an enormous amount of damage" and "there are Democrats who see his decimation of the federal workforce and the federal government as an unforgivable sin."

 Foreign policy

 In 2023, Torres was among 56 Democrats to vote in favor of H.Con.Res.
 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

-In July 2023, Torres was among 49 Democrats to break with President Biden and vote in favor of a ban on the delivery cluster munitions to Ukraine.
+In July 2023, Torres was among 49 Democrats to break with President Biden and vote in favor of a ban on the delivery of cluster munitions to Ukraine.

 Torres voted in favor of three military aid package supplementals for Ukraine, Israel, and Taiwan, respectively, in April 2024, along with most Democrats.
 In a statement after the vote, he said, "The US has a singular obligation to help freedom fighters fight for their freedom, and nowhere more so than in Ukraine, whose self-defense against Putin's aggression must prevail."

 In June 2025, Torres co-signed a letter led by Rep. Josh Gottheimer asking Trump to comply with the TikTok divest-or-ban law and not grant further extensions to it.